 \section{Abstract}

 We define and study the category of symmetric $\slnn{2}$-webs.
-This category is a combinatorial description of the category of all finite dimensional quantum $\slnn{2}$-modules.
-Explicitly, we show that (the additive closure of) the symmetric $\slnn{2}$-spider is (braided monoidally) equivalent to the latter.
+This is a combinatorial description of the category of all finite-dimensional quantum $\slnn{2}$-modules.
+Explicitly, we show that (the additive closure of) the category of symmetric $\slnn{2}$-webs is (braided monoidally) equivalent to the latter.
 Our main tool is a quantum version of symmetric Howe duality.
-As a corollary of our construction, we provide new insight into Jones-Wenzl projectors and the colored Jones polynomials.
+As a corollary of our construction, we provide new insight into Jones--Wenzl projectors and colored Jones polynomials.